 Notes

-- Coconut Milk: Use full-fat coconut milk for full flavor.
+- Coconut milk: Use full-fat coconut milk for full flavor.
 Alternatively, you can opt for evaporated milk, in which case you can enhance the taste by adding 2 tablespoons of butter and 1 teaspoon of vanilla extract.

 - Sugar: Feel free to adjust the amount of sugar based on your taste or the natural sweetness of the ube.
+You can also use condensed milk for a creamier texture.

 Jen